mcmah309/anyhow/README.md

 ```

 ### Anyhow Result Type Error Handling
-With the Anyhow `Result` type, we now can know and add context around errors.
-To do so, we can add `context` or
+With the Anyhow `Result` type, we can now add any `Object` as context around errors.
+To do so, we can use `context` or
 `withContext` (lazily).
 Either will only have an effect if a `Result` is the `Err` subclass.
 ```dart
 import 'package:anyhow/anyhow.dart';